What Does It Mean To Restructure Aviation SMS Implementations

-Let’s be honest, there are many employees who are complacent about your SMS program.
+Let’s be honest, there are many employees who are complacent about your SMS.
 They will probably merely skim any safety material they are given.
 Having them review the restructure plan multiple times will help ensure that they see the most important information about changes.

 Final Thought: Perform Change Management Implementation

-After steps 1-4, most of the leg work for restructuring has been done.
+After completing steps 1-4, most of the leg work for restructuring has been done.
 At this point:

 - The ultimate goals of the restructure are clear and communicated;